Flone-dnb/low-end-engine/docs/Manual.md

 The engine uses `clang-format` for formatting the code.

-`clang-format` can be used in your IDE to automatically format your code (for example) each time you press Ctrl+S. If you want to make sure that your IDE is using our `.clang-format` config you can do the following check: in your source code create 2 or more consecutive empty lines, since our `.clang-format` config contains a rule `MaxEmptyLinesToKeep: 1` after you format the file only 1 empty line should remain.
+`clang-format` can be used in your IDE to automatically format your code, for example each time you press Ctrl+S. If you want to make sure that your IDE is using our `.clang-format` config you can do the following check: in your source code create 2 or more consecutive empty lines, since our `.clang-format` config contains a rule `MaxEmptyLinesToKeep: 1` after you format the file only 1 empty line should remain.
 The action with which you format your source code depends on your IDE settings that you might want to configure, generally IDEs have a shortcut to "format" your source code but some have option to automatically use "format" action when you are saving your file.

+There's also a shader formatter that you should use: https://github.com/Flone-dnb/shader-formatter.
+Config for this shader formatter is located in the root directory named `shader-formatter.toml`.

 ## GUI applications